ingram1107/aedile.nvim/README.md

 # [WIP] aedile.nvim

-A plugin that help you to open REPL according to the current buffer filetype
+A plugin that open REPL in a split window according to the current buffer filetype

 # Requirement